YohananDiamond/zig-poly/README.md

 Another attempt at zig polymorphism.

-Main inspiration (I literally technically part of the code from there): https://github.com/alexnask/interface.zig
+Main inspiration (I technically stole part of the code from there): https://github.com/alexnask/interface.zig

 I'm not even sure if this is adding anything significantly better than